Graduate Program FAQs

 Q: What are the prospects for graduates of an Environmental Studies Program?

-The U.S. Bureau of Labor Statistics’ Occupation Outlook for Environmental Scientists and Hydrologists is excellent.
+A: The U.S. Bureau of Labor Statistics’ Occupation Outlook for Environmental Scientists and Hydrologists is excellent.
 See the latest Job Outlook information.

 Q: What sorts of careers have environmental studies students pursued after graduating from Drew?